gaggigger/Serenity/README.md

 Should you encounter problems with installing dependencies or running Grunt commands, uninstall all previous dependency versions (global and local).
 Then, rerun `npm install`.

 ## Contributing

-Contributions are welcome.
+Contributions are welcome and encouraged.
+Great software doesn't come from a vacuum.
 Simply fork the repository, hack some changes and send a pull request.

 ## Community